Today's Articles

 A testimonial concert in March 1853, arranged by friends in Buffalo, raised funds for a trip to Europe for additional training.
 Her London manager, handling a British concert tour for her, defaulted, leaving her stranded.
 She sought and received help from Lord Shaftesbury, the recently arrived Harriet Beecher Stowe, and the Duchess of Sutherland, who became her special patron.
 She gave her first London performance in May 1853 and sang in several cities in England and Ireland.

-Greenfield's voice was full, resonant, with remarkable range, and made more striking by her plain appearance and the charm of her imperfect training.
+Greenfield's voice was full, resonant, and remarkable in range, made more striking by her plain appearance and the charm of her imperfect training.
 Warmly dubbed "the Black Swan" by enthusiastic followers, she sang for Queen Victoria at Buckingham Palace in 1854.
 Despite her popularity, she was financially unable to continue her vocal studies, and in July 1854, she returned to America.

 Settling back in Philadelphia, she became a voice teacher and gave occasional concerts.
 Elizabeth Taylor Greenfield, whose exceptional voice made her a popular performer in Great Britain, died in Philadelphia, Pennsylvania, on March 31, 1876.